 Making Tax Digital is HMRC’s mission to bring the UK tax system into the digital world.

 Making Tax Digital is a change to the British tax system.
-It is going to affect how businesses, individuals and other organisations keep their accounting records; it will also change the way that taxpayers communicate and carry out transactions with HMRC.
+It is affecting how businesses, individuals and other organisations keep their accounting records.
+It also changes the way that taxpayers communicate and carry out transactions with HMRC.

 Why is it being introduced?

-There are a number of reasons that HMRC are introducing this scheme.
-Not only is it a better way of keeping record of how much tax you owed or how much tax is owed to you as a rebate – HMRC think it will;
+There are a number of reasons that HMRC have introduced this scheme.
+It is a better way of keeping record of how much tax you owe or how much tax is owed to you as a rebate.
+HMRC also want it to:

 - Help to replace paper based bookkeeping practices among businesses and individuals.
 This is not only beneficial for the environment and the quest to make businesses more conscious of their paper consumption, but it will also enable you to make sure that the information HMRC has on file about your business is completely correct.